JaakkoLipp/send-backend/readme.md

 - **Maximum File Size**: Enforces a file size limit (e.g., 5 MB) for uploads.
 - **Secure Headers**: Exposes essential headers like `Content-Disposition` for filename handling.

-## Code structure and architecture

-Using MVC architecture for the backend, services are divided accordingly.
-Inside the source folder are controllers handling logic and processing, models for storing data correctly into MongoDB, and routes containing API paths acting as views.
-Utils folder contains (WIP) file encrypter and a unique ID generator for the uploaded files.
-Uploaded files are currently stored into uploads folder.
-Jest tests are located in tests folder, current code coverage is about 55%.

 ## Tech Stack

 - **Node.js**: Backend runtime.